To find out which is the best backlink checker, I devised a real test.

 No other test has used a dataset this large to compare backlink checkers ever!

-But after reviewing the data and spending time using each of the tools, I can say with absolute confidence that-
+But after reviewing the results report and spending time using each of the tools, I can say with absolute confidence that-

 Which Is The Best Backlink Checker?

-If we had to crown one winner, the best backlink checker on the market right now is Ahrefs.
-Based on my testing they have the biggest database and the most usable data!
-But they are also the most expensive which might not make them the best for you.
+If we had to crown one winner, the top backlink checker on the market right now is Ahrefs.
+Based on my testing Ahrefs have the biggest database of links and the most usable, quality data!
+But they are also the most expensive tool which might not make them the best backlink tool for you.

-Thanks to all of the backlink checking tools that took part in the test!
+Thanks to all of the backlink checking competitors that took part in the test!

-I look forward to repeating the test again in the future, but for now – the data has spoken.
+I look forward to doing a complete analysis of these tools again in the future, but for now – the links have spoken.

-Which is the best backlink checker for you?
+Which is the backlink checker for you?
 Let me know in the comments…

 - Russ Jones’s discovery that called for a recount in this test